 Abiquiu Inn - Abiquiu Inn is located along the ancient Rio Chama corridor, north of Santa Fe and southwest of Taos, in the remote town of Abiquiu (pronounced A-bih-kyoo).
 Adjacent to the Georgia O'Keeffe Home & Studio Tour office, this is the gateway into the rich history of the Piedra Lumbre Valley.
 The magnificent landscape presents scores of outdoor adventure opportunities, or simply relax amidst some of the most pristine southwest panoramas in the world.

 This program includes a few short, moderate hikes while visiting Ancestral Pueblos, Mesa Verde National Park, Chimney Rock National Monument, and Puye Cliff Dwellings.
 Specifically, Chimney Rock includes exposure to heights and elevation gain.
-Puy Cliff has ladders, but there are alternatives.
+The trail to Puye Cliff Dwellings has short ladders, but there are alternatives.
 While staff members are available for assistance, you should be comfortable using your hands to steady yourself and be able to take steps higher than a standard staircase step to navigate around the boulders and bedrock.
 Anticipate some lengthy van rides when we move to new locations.
 The longest should be about two hours.